aspose-cells/Aspose-Cells-Tutorials/cells/english/net/getting-started/create-save-excel-97-2003-aspose-cells-dotnet/_index.md

 ### Common Questions

 1. **Can I save workbooks in formats other than `.xls`?**
-   - Yes, Aspose.Cells supports various formats including `.xlsx`, `.csv`, and more.
+   - Yes, Aspose.Cells supports various formats including `.xlsx`, `.csv`, `.pdf`, and more.

 2. **What are the system requirements for using Aspose.Cells?**
-   - It runs on any .NET environment (Windows, Linux, macOS) with support for .NET Core or Framework versions.
+   - It runs on any .NET environment (Windows, Linux, macOS) with support for .NET Core, .NET Framework, or .NET Standard.

 3. **How do I handle large datasets in Excel files?**
-   - Use efficient memory management techniques and consider asynchronous processing if needed.
+   - Use efficient memory management techniques and consider asynchronous processing for large files.

 4. **Is there a limit to the number of sheets I can create?**
    - No strict limit, but performance may degrade with an excessive number of sheets or data volume.

 5. **What should I do if my saved file doesn't open in Excel 97-2003?**
    - Ensure you're using `SaveFormat.Excel97To2003` and verify compatibility settings on your system.
+   - Check if you're using features not supported in the 97-2003 format.

 Explore these resources to deepen your understanding of Aspose.Cells: